Wireless DIY DRO Adapter for iGaging Scales

 TouchDRO adapter for iGaging linear DRO scales supports iGaging EZ-View DRO Plus, iGaging DigiMag Remote DRO and iGaging Absolute DRO Plus scales with Micro-USB cables.
 Older iGaging scales and the new Shahe Remote Digital DRO Display scales can be connected by using appropriate breakout boards.
 The circuit is specifically designed to achieve excellent stability, reliability, and noise resistance with capacitive DRO scales.

-All genuine TouchDRO adapters are fabricated and assembled in the USA to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
+All genuine TouchDRO adapters are fabricated and assembled to stringent IPS-A-600/610 Class II or better standard and use quality name brand components for best reliability and durability.
 I personally inspect and program every board and run it through a full range of tests (scale connectivity, bluetooth, etc.) right before shipping it to you.

 |Power Supply||5V DC|

 This DRO adapter firmware supports capacitive linear scales that use iGaging 21-bit protocol, iGaging Absolute protocol and BIN6 protocol.
 This inludes: